Nine Lessons and Carols for Godless People

 Nine Lessons and Carols for Godless People is a Christmas stage show celebrating a view of science.
 It was first run in 2008 at the Bloomsbury Theatre and re-run as The Return of Nine Lessons and Carols for Godless People in 2009, then televised on BBC Four as Nerdstock: 9 Lessons and Carols for Godless People.

 It was initially organised by the Rationalist Association and the journal New Humanist.
 It is now produced by Trunkman Productions and is part of The Cosmic Shambles Network and in 2018 changed titles to become Nine Lessons and Carols for Curious People.

 It was described by the host, Robin Ince: "If the Royal Variety Show was put in a matter transportation machine with the Royal Institution Christmas lectures, this is what you'd get".

+History

+The first performance of Nine Lessons and Carols for Godless People took place in 2008 at the Bloomsbury Theatre.
+It derived its name from the seasonal Christian musical service Nine Lessons and Carols and was presented as a secularist alternative to the traditional religious celebrations of Christmas.

+After several annual events, the show took a break for four years, returning in 2017.
+In 2018, Ince changed the show's title to Nine Lessons and Carols for Curious People so that people would not feel that they were "excluded because they had religion".

+Performances

 2008: Nine Lessons and Carols for Godless People

 The 2008 event was staged at the Bloomsbury Theatre, with a second date being added, and a third at the Hammersmith Apollo.

 Acts include Richard Dawkins, Dara Ó Briain, Philip Jeays, Malcolm Middleton, Jarvis Cocker, Darren Hayman, Luke Haines, Stewart Lee, Simon Singh, Isy Suttie, Gavin Osborn, Mark Thomas, Joanna Neary, Chris Addison, Ricky Gervais, Josie Long, Ben Goldacre and Tim Minchin.